meg768/installing-new-rpi-from-scratch/README.md

 ## Downloading Raspberry image

 ### Raspberry Pi Imager
 If using the Raspberry Pi Imager you may skip the following step.
-Otherwise o to https://www.raspberrypi.org/downloads.
+Otherwise go to https://www.raspberrypi.org/downloads.
 This will give you a bootable image on your SD-card.

 ### Add files to boot partition